The Cuyabeno: A Photo Essay

 The People of Cuyabeno

-The land in the Cuyabeno Wildlife Reserve is shared by several different native tribes.
+The land in the Cuyabeno Wildlife Reserve is shared by several different nations.
 We stayed at Dracaena Lodge which leases land from the Siona.
 We also traveled downriver to the confluence of the Rio Cuyabeno and Rio Aguarico.
-Known as Playas de Cuyabeno, this land is owned by the Amazon Kichwa.
-Also, the Cofán and the Secoya live further east in oft visited remote areas.
+Known as Playas de Cuyabeno, this land belongs to the Amazon Kichwa.
+Also, the Cofán and the Secoya live further east in remote areas.

 Touring Cuyabeno By Motorized Canoe